shotgunsoftware/sg-jira-bridge/CONTRIBUTING.md

 ### Overview

-Flow Production Tracking's Jira Bridge is an open source project.
+Flow Production Tracking Jira Bridge is an open source project.

 This project accepts and greatly appreciates contributions.
 The project follows the [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) model for accepting contributions.